Conjac76/Jacobs---introduction-to-smart-contracts/README.md

 # Goals and Plans for the Project

--[x] Add a Level of Security
+- [x] Add a Level of Security

--[x] Update Functionality of Original Template
+- [x] Update Functionality of Original Template

--[] Test The Project
+- [ ] Test The Project

--[] Deploy the Project
+- [ ] Deploy the Project

--[] Make the Given Template Revolve Around our Idea
+- [ ] Make the Given Template Revolve Around our Idea

 ## Required Steps for Testing and Deployment